DakshPrajapati872/Employee_Salary_Calculator/README.md

 # Employee_Salary_Calculator
 # Output

 Application which can be used  to calculate salary of a particular employee and also to see salary of all the employees in the organization.
 This application is connected with MySQL Database all the information are fetched from it.

+I have used jsp , servlet , html , css , MySQL technology.

 ![Screenshot (625)](https://user-images.githubusercontent.com/77955323/173906404-44197d96-a94b-45ef-a1f1-dd893edc0ef9.png)
 ![Screenshot (626)](https://user-images.githubusercontent.com/77955323/173906441-b2b60a73-1f9e-43ad-85b6-8527186a7e90.png)
 ![Screenshot (627)](https://user-images.githubusercontent.com/77955323/173906471-9dc4daab-4d2b-45c3-ac24-d20e1346c4d2.png)